danielawde9/seo/readme.md

 ![](md-img/2021-03-16-18-01-48.png)

-Opportunities: Brand searchers with positive impressions of your site, information, company, and so on; attract inbound links; receive attention from journalists/researchers;
+Opportunities: Brand searchers with positive impressions of your site, information, company, and so on; attract inbound links; receive attention from journalists/researchers;
 potentially convert to sign up or purchase.
 Average traffic value: The searcher may not be ready to buy anything just yet, or may not even have a long-term intent to buy anything, so the value tends to be “medium” at best.
-However, many of these searchers will later enter in a more targeted search, and this represents an opportunity to capture mindshare with those potential customers.
+However, many of these searchers will later enter in a more targeted search, and this represents an opportunity to capture mindshare with those potential customers.
 For example, informational queries that are focused on researching commercial products or services can have high value.

 ### Transactional Queries